dataenthusiast13/Chatgpt_for_Data_Analytics/README.md

-# What are the most optimal skills for a data nerd? 🤓
+# What are the most optimal skills for data professionals?
-This project was built for my course, [ChatGPT for Data Analytics](https://www.lukebarousse.com/chatgpt), to uncover the most optimal skills to learn as a data nerd based on real-time data science job posting data.
+This project was built to uncover the most optimal skills to learn as a data professional based on real-time data science job posting data.

 **Data Source:** [datanerd.tech](https://www.datanerd.tech)